Meningitis

 • Non-infective meningitis may be treated with corticosteroids.
 In some cases, no treatment may be required, because the condition can get better on its own.
 Cancer-related meningitis requires therapy to manage the cancer.

 • Take care of your general health and immune system by eating plenty of fruit and vegetables and exercising regularly.
-Avoid recreational drugs, excessive alcohol and cigarette smoke.

-• Get prompt treatment if you are concerned.
+• Get treatment quickly if you're concerned.

-Meningitis – Know the symptoms(external link) The Meningitis Foundation, NZ
+Meningitis – know the symptoms(external link) The Meningitis Foundation, NZ

 Brochures